jaekookang/speech-dataset/gitbook/README.md

-Welcome Speech Lovers!&#x20;
+Welcome Speech Lovers!

-Speech articulation data is very useful, but not so easy to find and utilize.
+Speech articulation data is very useful, but not so easy to find and use.
 This website curates a collection of articulatory-speech data either publicly available or not and organizes them with their meta information and some useful exploratory data analysis.
-I hope this website helps researchers, students, engineers and clinicians working in speech-related areas.&#x20;
+I hope this website helps researchers, students, engineers and clinicians working in speech-related areas.

 The type of data will be as follows: